Donkey show

 A donkey show is a type of live sex show in which a woman engages in bestiality with a donkey, which, according to urban legend and some works of fiction, were once performed in the Mexican border city of Tijuana, particularly in the mid-20th century.

 Gustavo Arellano, in his Ask a Mexican column, argues that such donkey shows are not real.

-As late as 2008, they have been mentioned as a reason to visit Tijuana, and naive tourists may seek them out.
+As late as 2008, they have been mentioned as a reason to visit Tijuana, and some tourists may seek them out.

-In popular culture

-The "donkey show" has been portrayed or alluded to in several American films, including Losin' It (1983), Bachelor Party (1984), The 40-Year Old Virgin (2005), Clerks II (2006), The Heartbreak Kid (2007), and Cake (2014).
-It also gives its name and theme to The Donkey Show, a musical version of A Midsummer Night's Dream that climaxes with Bottom (two women in a donkey suit) lowering the crotch area onto the pelvis area of Titania, who wears only boots, a thong, and butterfly pasties.
-A donkey show is also a minor plot element in the House episode "It's a Wonderful Lie" in which the title character diagnoses a prostitute as part of his clinic duties.

-In 2005, the term is claimed to be used to describe a situation that has become a "complete mess", for example the government and the news media outlets.
+In 2005, the term "donkey show" was claimed to be used to describe a situation that has become a "complete mess" such as the government or the news media.